GET IN TOUCH

 Taxpayers facing a levy can pursue several resolution paths depending on their financial situation and ability to pay:

-• Full Payment: Satisfying the total balance, including interest and fees, results in the release of frozen funds once payment clears.
-This option works best when sufficient money is available in the levied account or another account not affected by the order.
+Full Payment — Satisfying the total balance, including interest and fees, results in the release of frozen funds once the bank remits payment to NCDOR.
+This option works best when sufficient funds are available.

 Options to Stop or Release a Bank Levy